Lingggao/Microsoft-Insider-Program/Microsoft Insider Program Introduction/README.md

 ---
 ### Skype Insider Program

-**The Skype preview program is no longer open for registration.** Meanwhile, users were unable to find the official Skype preview site.
+**The Skype Insider Program is no longer open for registration.** Meanwhile, users were unable to find the official Skype preview site.

 ---
 [**Back to the top**]()